Tjda/smarthome/README.md

 Like my boss says — it’s only 5% done.
 This smarthome, and especially the UX of the house, is constantly evolving, and Shelly is a big part of that.
 Looking forward to Gen 4!

-The house has 5kWp solar panels and a 5kWh battery.
+The house has 5kWp solar panels and a 5kWh battery and use HomeAssistant to join all brands and technologies together.

 1st floor
 ![smarthome 1st floor](https://github.com/Tjda/smarthome/blob/main/imgs/Floor%201.png)